 When that imp of the perverse Marcel Duchamp famously gave birth to Postmodernism in a urinal he unwittingly ushered in a century of art by and for the cynical.
 And that, as it turned out, is okay because in the Abstract Age artists – like presidents – no longer need worry about being any good, just iconoclastic.

-But each Age to its own; in the 18th century the art-hording Georgian aristocracy bought their Italian Old Masters and in the 19th century the art-loving Victorian Middle Classes bought their British landscapes.
-Now, in the 20th century the artless Oligarchs would buy Pop Art, Primitivism, and Abstract Expressionism; art made especially for the appreciation of people without an artistically inclined bone in their bodies.
+But each Age to its own.
+In the 18th century the art-hording Georgian aristocracy bought their Italian Old Masters, in the 19th century the art-loving Victorian Middle Classes bought their British landscapes, and in the 20th century the artless Oligarchs began buying Pop Art, Primitivism, and Abstract Expressionism; art made especially for the appreciation of people without an artistically inclined bone in their bodies.

 A reactionary antiquarian like me may believe the painting and sculpture of the past century to be the most puerile, repetitive, and downright dull period in the history of art but no one can knock its commercial and critical success.
 From Andy Warhol to Ai Weiwei, for the past fifty years the international art market has been a brilliantly orchestrated confidence trick dominated by vainglorious graphic designers and window dressers with delusions of grandeur – and they have all made fortunes.